-ELNEC is a curriculum developed by national experts in pain and palliative care from the City of Hope and the AACN.
-It is intended to provide nurses with the necessary education and tools to manage patients at end-of-life and on palliative care.
-ELNEC covers topics including palliative nursing care, communication, pain management, symptom management, care of the patient during final hours and loss, grief, and bereavement.
-This course incorporates cultural considerations and ethics into all of the modules.
+End-of-Life Education Consortium (ELNEC) is a curriculum developed by national experts in pain and palliative care from the City of Hope and the American Association Colleges of Nursing (AACN).
+It is intended to provide nurses with the necessary education regarding palliative and end-of-life care.
+ELNEC covers topics including palliative nursing care, communication, pain management, symptom management, ethics, culture/spirituality, care of the patient during final hours, and loss, grief, and bereavement.

-This activity has no commercial support of sponsorship.
+This activity has no commercial support or sponsorship.

 Planner, presenters, and content reviewers disclose no conflict of interest relative to this educational activity.

 For more information regarding contact hours, please call Melanie Mudd at (301)827-4755.

 Nurses should plan to telework for this course.
 Nurse managers can assist staff with telework agreements.
 You must have a computer/tablet available with reliable internet connection.
 The course uses the CCND ABSORB Learning Management Network as well as Zoom for synchronous video conferencing/webinars.